alley28/dfa2018/getnewpassword.md

 1. Go to your browser.
 You should already be authenticated into App Connect
 2. Click on the `Dashboard` header if you aren't already there
 3. Click on `New (+)` and then `Flows for an API`
 4. APIs are model driven using App Connect.
 A Model is simply a structure for the request/response payload used by the API.
-In this case, there is no request body, and the response body is very simple (see Response body section above).
+In this case, there is no request body since it is a GET, and the response body is very simple, containing just one field which we will create here shortly.
 5. Give the model a name. e.g., `Password`.
 Click `Create Model` when complete.
 6. You can now add properties to your model.
 These will be the data elements that make up your model.
 This model will only have 2 elements.
 Create the first one and call it `key` and set it to be of type `string`.
 You will see that the `ID` radio button to this property's immediate right is enabled.
 This will allow us to map in a URL parameter within our flow to allow us to extract the property item from the database.
 Create a second property and call it `password` and set it to be of type `string`.
 7. Click on the `Operations` tab.
 You will now create an operation to call the Password API.